wmeijer221/msc_thesis/README.md

 This repository acts as a _replication package_ to this study, providing little to no explicit information regarding design decisions.
 For that type of information and any other unclarities, refer to the paper; specifically the data collection / methodology section.
+Figure 1 in the thesis provides a high-level overview of the data collection process, which might help contextualize the different replication steps / scripts in this repository.

 ## Contents